reason-healthcare/sql-on-fhir-research/use-cases/anemia.md

 ## This use case demonstrates a join between two view definitions that screens patients for potential anemic conditions.
+It also attempts to tackle date normalization in SQL.
 Two separate views are constructed and then joined on patient ID.

 These Definitons have been written to two standards : Nikolai's (http://142.132.196.32:7777) and Josh's (https://joshuamandel.com/fhir-view-to-array/)